Charles Huntziger: Minister of War

-Though he wasn't involved in the negotiations themselves, Huntziger met with General Walter Warlimont to finalise the Paris Protocols and signed the three military protocols on 28 May.
-In his roles, Huntziger also handled the repatriation of POW's in German captivity and welcomed Vichy soldiers returning from the Syria–Lebanon campaign.
+Though he wasn't involved in the negotiations, Huntziger met with General Walter Warlimont to finalise the Paris Protocols and signed the three military protocols on 28 May.
+Huntziger also handled the repatriation of POWs in German captivity and welcomed Vichy soldiers returning from the Syria–Lebanon campaign.
 In June 1941, he secured the release of General Alphonse Juin.
-Huntziger was superceded by Darlan on 12 August whereafter the position of Minister of War was subordinated to the newly re-established Minister of National Defence.
-In order to prevent them from escaping with the help of the British or the French Resistance, Huntziger proposed that Léon Blum, Édouard Daladier, Paul Reynaud, Georges Mandel, and Maurice Gamelin be interned at Fort du Portalet in the lead up to the Riom Trial.
-They were transferred there from Château de Bourassol [fr] on the day of his death.
+Huntziger was superseded by Darlan on 12 August whereby the position of Minister of War was subordinated to the re-established Minister of National Defence.
+To prevent them from escaping with the help of the British or the French Resistance, Huntziger proposed that Léon Blum, Édouard Daladier, Paul Reynaud, Georges Mandel, and Maurice Gamelin be interned at Fort du Portalet in the lead up to the Riom Trial.
+They were transferred there from Château de Bourassol on the day of his death.

 On 22 October, Huntziger embarked on an inspection tour of Vichy forces in Africa to coincide with the centenary of the first Algerian riflemen regiments and spahis and the anniversary of the 1918 armistice.
-He departed Algiers on 12 November, intending to take his ministerial plane back to Vichy.
+He departed Algiers on 12 November, intending to take his ministerial aircraft back to Vichy.
 There was a rumour at the time that he had cut his trip short upon learning that Darlan wanted to remove him.
 According to Huntziger's biographer, this rumour "does not hold water" with it being Weygand whose position was under threat at the time.